KuluGary/website/src/blog/integrating-storybook-into-nextjs-turborepo.md

 ## Adding NextAuth support

-Many of our components depend on user state.
-Without NextAuth, stories would break or show meaningless output.
-We solved this by setting up a custom session provider for Storybook:
+Many of our components depend on user state, and without NextAuth they would break or show meaningless output.
+We solved this by setting up a custom session privder for Storybook:

 ```tsx
 import { unauthenticatedSession } from "@storybook/mocks/session";